drbean/edit/steve/survey.md

 ### Approaches to teaching yourself

-1. Cognitive: Learning _words and expressions_ (reviewing the textbook and course materials)
+1. Cognitive: Learning _words and expressions_ (from the textbook)
-2. Metcognitive: Understanding _ideas_ about language (which the course that you are studying has tried to introduce)
-3. Affective: _Feeling_ good about yourself, enjoying yourself, and having a good attitude to what you have to do
+2. Metacognitive: Developing _study plans_ (that will be effective)
+3. Affective: having _motivation_, _good attitudes_, coping with _stress_
 4. Social: Relying on _other people_ to help you improve

+### Goals for self-teaching project

+1. Words and expressions
+2. Study plans
+3. Motivation, good attitudes, stress
+4. Other people

 ### 3 goals for the language self-teaching project